Arlene Ackerman: Awards and recognitions

 Ackerman received numerous honors and awards including Apple for the Teacher Award-Iota Lambda Sorority, Distinguished Alumni Award-Harris Stowe Teachers College, and recognition from Harvard University's Urban Superintendents Program.
 Ackerman served on The President's Board of Advisors on Historically Black Colleges and Universities which advises the President and the Secretary of Education on strengthening these institutions.
 In 2004 she was named 'Superintendent of the Year' by the National Association of Black School Educators.
 In 2010, she received the Richard R. Green Award for Urban Superintendent of the Year from the Council of Great City Schools in recognition of her contributions to urban schools and students.
 As the winner of the Richard R. Green Award, Ackerman received a $10,000 college scholarship to give to a student.
 Ackerman selected Emilio Garcia, a 2011 graduate of the district, to receive the scholarship.

 In 2011 she received the Effie Jones Humanitarian Award which honors leadership in educational equity and excellence.

 She held the Christian A. Johnson Endowed Chair in Outstanding Educational Practice at Teachers College, Columbia University.

 Ackerman and her team earned praise from President Barack Obama and United States Secretary of Education Arne Duncan for an intervention approach aimed at turning around the District of Columbia's struggling schools under the Empowerment, Renaissance and Promise Academy initiatives.

-Death
+Personal life and death

-Ackerman died in Albuquerque, New Mexico on Feb 2, 2013 from pancreatic cancer.
+Ackerman was married and divorced twice.
+She died in Albuquerque, New Mexico on Feb 2, 2013 from pancreatic cancer.